 Science was never my favorite subject in school.
-Ask anyone who sat near me in high school Biology; we spent more time playing desk football with folded notes than listening to the lectures.
+Ask anyone who sat near me in high school Biology; we spent more time playing desk football with folded notes or practicing our colorguard routines with pencils than listening to the lectures.
 It is the only class in my entire academic history in which I don’t even remember the teacher’s name.

 So, I am not really THE person to figure out why Aquafaba, (chickpea starch) works as an egg white substitute.
-Except that I do like experimenting in the kitchen and I love a challenge.
+Except that I do like experimenting in the kitchen ~ maybe it wasn’t the subject science but the way in which it was taught that didn’t interest me.
+And I love a challenge.
 When I saw an abundance of articles and blog posts on Aquafaba, I was very curious.

 AquaFaba is the made up name for the liquid that chickpeas (or other beans also) are packed in the can with.
 The viscous stuff you drain when you open a can of chickpeas.
 The stuff we have always been told to discard, partly because of the sodium content.

 Doing some online research I came across some information from the USA Dry Pea & Lentil Council website.
 You can access it here: Dry Pea & Lentil Council